signumoasis/signumoasis.xyz/content/docs/api/p2p.md

 If it already has found a milestone block id, it will instead include the field `lastMilestoneBlockId` in the request to the target node.
-**NOTE: VERIFY THIS AGAIN** This seems to increase the jump and search a greater range for a common milestone....but I'm not sure why.
+This increases the jump value and searches a greater range for a common milestone.
 It can only happen if we get a common milestone that isn't the same block as our max height.
 If the target node is at block 100 and we're at block 89, the first search with `lastBlockId` should count back by 10s, giving a common block of 80, but the second search looks to count backwards by 20s.
-I think it should be counting from 80 upward by a smaller jump, or from the chain height down to 80 by a smaller jump.

-Description of request.

-Returns an object.
+This is likely to allow the node to quickly search the entire blockchain for a common block.

 #### Initial Request